 The menu that appears after a right click on the node.

 It allows you to send data to external sources but also use Synerise open API.
 This requires creating an outgoing webhook.

 A user starts a path every time they meet the requirements of the trigger of a workflow.
 The path reflects the progress of a customer in a workflow.

 The duration of the state between arriving at the step and execution of the activity set in the node logic (it’s connected with the Delay node).
-This piece of information is available in the Analytics section in the journey.
+This piece of information is available in the Analytics section in the workflow.

 This piece of information is available in the Analytics section in the workflow.
 Time it took a path to reach a step from the starting point (trigger).